echronos/echronos/components/error/docs.md

 ### <span class="api">ErrorId</span>

 An instance of this type refers to a specific RTOS error state.
-When the RTOS detects an error state, it passes a value of type [<span class="api">ErrorId</span>] to the [`fatal_error`] function that the application needs to implement.
+When the RTOS detects an error state, it passes a value of type [<span class="api">ErrorId</span>] to the [`fatal_error`] function, which the application needs to implement.
-The RTOS implementation file defines constants that identify all potential error states and the corresponding [<span class="api">ErrorId</span>] values.
+The RTOS implementation defines constants that identify all potential error states and the corresponding [<span class="api">ErrorId</span>] values.
 The names of these constants follow the pattern `ERROR_ID_<error-state>`.

 /*| doc_configuration |*/